workshops for leaders and teachers

 - Is organized by lead4ward clusters/subclusters

 - Addresses the “how” and “when” for intervention (with strategies) – How and when should we intervene to ensure students are successful?
 And what methods could we use for students at different thresholds?
-Topics also include a webinar that discusses what intervention could look like for students who are struggling to access the stimuli and/or need support with inferential thinking.
+What could intervention look like for students who are struggling to access the stimuli and/or need support with inferential thinking?

-- Includes social studies STAAR 2.0 instructional guide
+- Includes a Social Studies STAAR 2.0 instructional guide

 new to profession/district